-The new 2017 Volvo XC40 SUV will be the smallest and the most affordable SUV from the Swedish carmaker in India.
+The all-new Volvo XC40 SUV will be the smallest and the most affordable SUV from the Swedish carmaker in India.

 Volvo aims to sell 1,00,000 units of the XC40 within the first year of production.

-The Swedish carmaker, Volvo Cars took the wraps off the highly anticipated XC40 compact SUV in Milan.
-The 2017 Volvo XC40 is the smallest and the first SUV to be rolled out from the brand’s new 40-series.
+The Swedish carmaker, Volvo Cars is ready to foray into compact SUV segment with the all-new XC40.
+Claimed to be “among the safest, well-equipped compact SUVs available”, the 2018 Volvo XC40 first broke cover on September 21, 2017 in Milan.
+It was also showcased at the recently-concluded 2017 Los Angeles Auto Show.
+Interestingly, the XC40 is the smallest and the first SUV to be rolled out from the brand’s new 40-series.
 It’s also the first Volvo to be designed on the EV-ready modular platform, which is jointly developed with owner Geely.
 In India, the new XC40 will face challenge from cars like Jaguar E-Pace, BMW X1, Audi Q3 and Mercedes-Benz GLA.